linuxmacintosh/linuxmacintosh/README.md

 # Fully Macintosh Themed linux

+(DOWNLOAD NOT ON GITHUB AS 7GB LOL)
-To DOWNLOAD, GO TO RELEASES TAB.
+To DOWNLOAD, GO TO THIS LINK ---

 ISO MADE USING buildiso using garuda.
 the only modified version is dr460nized-gaming.